-Frozen Roster: A player is frozen to a team roster as soon as he/she participates for that team in an SPA-sanctioned event.
-Once a player is frozen to a roster he/she may only make one move to another team during the current season and cannot return to his/her original team.
+Frozen Roster: A player is frozen to a team roster after August 15 for AA and AAA teams or July 15 for Major teams.
+AFTER THAT DATE, a player is frozen to the roster, may only make one move to another team, and cannot return to his/her original team.
 Players that are going to play in the same age division are required to play at the same or higher classification level.